 Take in a Temple

-A quick trip to a temple is instantly transporting.
+For a free thing to do that’s instantly transporting, nothing beats a visit to a temple.
 Man Mo in Sheung Wan is worth wandering, while the Wong Tai Sin temple with its statues of the zodiac animals, clouds of incense, and soothsayers is payment enough for the longer trip.
-A memorable option of the free things to do.

 Explore a Park

 Take an escalator from Pacific Place mall up to an unexpected oasis.
 Hong Kong Park contains fountains, an aviary and a children’s playground.
 Or escape Causeway Bay’s crowds at Victoria Park, where going early will get you a glimpse of local Tai Chi groups.
 Playground spaces and a rock park keep kids entertained.
 Meanwhile, Hong Kong Zoological & Botanical Garden offers the chance to watch monkeys up close for free.

 Looking for free things to do on a Wednesday?
 You’re in luck, as some of Hong Kong’s best museums are open for free on Wednesdays: the Museum of Art, Museum of History, Heritage Museum, Science Museum, Space Museum, Museum of Coastal Defence and the Dr Sun Yat-sen Museum.
 The Flagstaff Museum of Tea Ware, Hong Kong Railway Museum, Lei Cheng Uk Han Tomb Museum, and a handful of folk museums are free of charge every day, as are the exhibitions at the Hong Kong Film Archive and the Hong Kong Arts Centre.

 READ MORE: 11 of the best museums in Hong Kong